 How to Celebrate National Anthem Day

-This day is all about uniting the country over patriotic ideals, the flag of the United States of America, and the history and ideals that it represents.
+This day is all about uniting the country over shared ideals, the flag of the United States of America, and the past, present, and future that it represents.

 Most people only know the first verse of "The Star-Spangled Banner", challenge yourself to try and learn the other three!

-If you'd like to know more about the history of the National Anthem, visit the Star-Spangled Banner National Historic Trail.
+If you'd like to know more about the history of the national anthem, visit the Star-Spangled Banner National Historic Trail.
 A hiking trail that goes through Virginia, Maryland, and Columbia.
+Or perhaps visit the site of Fort McHenry, the birthplace of our national anthem.